githe14/EK-dataviz-portfolio-CMU/final-project-part-two.md

 ### Why am I Pivoting Project Proposal?

 After reflecting on my initial proposal and doing further research, I decided to pivot from Idea A to a new topic.
-While the RIAA's music sales data effectively illustrates the macro-level history of the music consumption and sales trends, it struggles to have the the thoughtful analysis and doesn't provide much insights/story that the readers can take away from the project.
+While the RIAA's music sales data effectively illustrates the macro-level history of music consumption and sales trends, it struggles to have thoughtful analysis and doesn't provide much insights/story that the readers can take away from the project.
 The story of format wars can be discussed to provide necessary historical background on the music industry, but I felt my initial approach was too broad to offer a unique interpretation beyond surface-level information that most already know.
 It works more like a history lesson than a compelling data story with a clear takeaway.

 Furthermore, heavily relying on the single RIAA dataset limited the depth of my project.
 I realized that a project focused solely on industry revenue lacks a meaningful "call to action" or "next steps" for the target audience.
 To create a more impactful narrative, I want to look beyond sales figures and explore any chain reactions (cause-and-effect analysis) that drive those numbers or are affected by the format wars.
 As a result, I will be able to contextualize my story with more layered stories, rather than an obvious trend, by leveraging additional resources and a more specific dataset.